 There is an overriding interest in the creative tension between content and structure in my work.
 I do think in terms of narratives and themes to each series of paintings but the actual process of making is also the key idea.
-There is as much obliteration and erasure in the development of the paintings as construction, there is a lot of improvisation and structures are tested as much as composed.
-My paintings can go through radical transformations in the making.
+There is as much obliteration and erasure in the development of the paintings as construction, a lot of improvisation as structures are tested as much as composed.

 In Fortune and Folly, a solo show in 2019, Velasquez ‘Spinners’ was a starting point for several paintings.
-The theme of painting and weaving was central, layers of paint building a tapestry-like surface connecting swipes, smears and tangles into shifting images and spaces.
-The narrative source focused on Arachne and Minerva to consider questions of creative ambition, the intoxicating forces of power and transformation and the contested relationship between art and craft.
+The themes of painting and weaving was central; layers of paint formed a tapestry-like surface connecting swipes, smears and tangles into shifting images and spaces.
+The narrative source focused on Arachne and Minerva to consider questions of creative ambition, the intoxicating forces of power and the contested relationship between art and craft.
 The paintings attempted to create a flickering vision of female artistry and industry.